What User Acquisition Automation Means for UA Advertisers, UA Managers, and UA Teams

 So, does this mean UA managers and their teams aren’t needed anymore?
 And even if they’re needed less, what are the consequences of that?

 What should UA teams and UA managers do in this new environment?

 We believe they should shift their focus to creative testing and optimization.

 Here’s why: Creative performance has become the only lever where marketing and/or UA teams can have a large impact on ROAS.
 This can be done by testing and scaling creative.

 Because “creative is king” now, sourcing effective ad creative is critical.
 There is an increasing call for media buying teams and creative teams to have better collaboration in order to take a more quantitative approach to creative development and testing in order to boost ROAS.

-See our other whitepapers, like our 2020 Definitive Guide of Facebook Ads Creative Strategy, Creative Testing and Launching New Games, or our 2020 Facebook Advertising & Google App Campaign Best Practices to learn more about the massive impact of creative on UA ROAS, and how to leverage it to your advantage.
+See our other whitepapers, like our 2020 Definitive Guide of Facebook Ads Creative Strategy, Creative Testing and Launching New Games, or our 2020 Facebook Advertising & Google App Campaign Best Practices to learn more about the massive impact of creative on UA ROAS, and how to leverage user acquisition automation to your advantage.

 “This is going to be a human-driven business for five to 10 years… For the foreseeable future, humans will do the work in creative analytics.
 The opportunity is to become good at creativity.
 The question is how you evolve your creative thinking.”